xonsh/xonsh/docs/editors.rst

 You can use xonsh as your `interactive shell in Emacs
 <https://www.gnu.org/software/emacs/manual/html_node/emacs/Interactive-Shell.html>`_
 in a Comint buffer.
-This way you keep all the Emacs editing power in the shell, but you loose xonsh's completion feature.
+This way you keep all the Emacs editing power in the shell, but you lose xonsh's completion feature.

 Make sure you install xonsh with readline support and in your ``.xonshrc`` file define